bluemelony12/STM32_AI_HandPosture_Demo/README.md

-# Hand motion recognition demonstration using ToF sensor
+# Hand Motion Recognition Demo

 ## Description
 This project is a demonstration of hand posture, motion recognition using VL53L8 ToF sensors and X-CUBE-AI.